 Getting started

-editsy puts an editing UI on top of the TypeScript content files your site already has.
+editsy puts an editing UI on top of the content files your site already has, whether they're TypeScript, JSON, or markdown.
 This page gets you from zero to editing in about two minutes.

 Install